rosasurfer/ministruts/src/di/README.md

 - ```DI::get($name)```: Uses the dependency in a service location context and returns always the same instance.
 This method does not support additional instantiation parameters.
 All required parameters must be specified in the service definition.
-- ```DI::factory($name, ...$params)```: Uses the dependency in a dependency injection context and returns always a new instance.
+- ```DI::create($name, ...$params)```: Uses the dependency in a factory context and returns always a new instance.
   This method supports additional instantiation parameters for each new instance.

 Dependencies are lazy-loaded, i.e. they are instantiated on first use.